Kusawa Ridge

 Traditional Territory: CAFN

-From the summit you are rewarded with a panormatic view of Kusawa Lake and the surrounding area.
+From the summit you are rewarded with a panoramic view of Kusawa Lake and the surrounding area.
 The ridge is fairly steep and can be quite windy, so be prepared.
-Sheep and White-Tailed Ptarmigan can often be seen on the surrounding ridges.
+Dall's sheep frequent the ridge.
+If you see a group of sheep on a ridge, that is a good clue to adjust your route or turn around and avoid disturbing them altogether.

 Loading map...